Introduction to Low-EMF Cars

 The radiation problem

 Cars and trucks contain many sources of radiation that can affect sensitive people riding inside.
 The symptoms vary with the person.
 Some become irritable (and perhaps more likely to get “road rage”), some get headaches, joint pain or other aches.
-In rare cases, people are so sensitive they feel burning sensations in their legs, hands or chest and may not be able to drive a car or even be inside one.
+In rare cases, people are so sensitive they feel burning sensations in their legs, hands or chest and may not be able to drive a car or even be inside one (Granlund-Lind, 2004; Evans, 2010).

-Health effects from electromagnetic radiation are controversial and hotly contested by special interests, though literally thousands of independent scientific studies support their existence (see the BioInitiative reports for summaries).
-This author is not aware of any scientific studies that specifically looked at health effects from vehicle radiation.
-Presently, there is only anecdotal evidence.
 This author has met about two dozen people who were so sensitive to car radiation that they were unable, or barely able, to drive themselves.
 Many are more mildly affected.
-For a personal account of someone struggling with his car and how he was eventually able to drive a modified car, see the book listed at the end of this article.
+For a personal account of someone struggling with his car and how he was eventually able to drive a modified car, see the book listed at the end of this article (Evans, 2010).

 Sources of radiation